 Targeted marketing had an effect – the tickets sold out

-Let's dig deeper into the fact that the last edition of Amaze Festival sold out – before the festival had even started.
-How can this be, when several other festivals failed to do this?
+Let’s take a deeper look into how the last edition of Amaze Festival sold out – even before the festival had started.
+How is this possible when several other festivals failed to do the same?

-– Long before the festival took place, we set a strategy for our marketing.
-When will we run artist releases?
-How do we get our visitors to buy tickets?
-What day and time of the week should we talk to the customers?
-The fact that we sold out is really proof that the strategy worked, explains Åsa.
+– Long before the festival took place, we set a clear marketing strategy.
+When would we release artist announcements?
+How could we encourage visitors to buy tickets?
+What day and time of the week should we engage with our customers?
+The fact that we sold out is proof that the strategy worked, explains Åsa.

-Åsa also says that she feels more confident in her marketing now than before, thanks to the functions that MarketHype offers.
+Åsa also says that she now feels more confident in her marketing efforts, thanks to the features that MarketHype offers.

-– In MarketHype, we can see how sales are actually going, which is very nice.
-I have followed the sales in relation to campaigns and compared them with sales from previous years.
-With the system, I don't have to guess – all the data are already there, she says.
+– In MarketHype, we can see how sales are actually performing, which is very helpful.
+I’ve been able to track sales in relation to campaigns and compare them with sales from previous years.
+With the system, I don’t have to guess – all the data is already there, she says.

-– Being able to see who our customers are and communicate with them also provides great security.
-Social media is a lot of noise, but with MarketHype, I can talk directly to the customer.
+– Being able to see who our customers are and communicate with them provides great security.
+Social media can be a lot of noise, but with MarketHype, I can speak directly to the customer.
 Moreover, I can direct communication in a completely new way, adds Åsa.

 Yes, the data in MarketHype is directly connected with multiple channels for marketing and communication.
-The system has built-in tools for sending e-mails, SMS and automations, and the segments built up in the platform can be exported to Meta's target group manager with a simple button press.
-In addition, the possibilities for filtering are many.
-The connection simply makes it easier than ever to communicate with customers and target your marketing.
+The system has built-in tools for sending emails, SMS, and automations, and the segments built within the platform can be easily exported to Meta's target group manager with the press of a button.
+Additionally, the filtering options are extensive.
+The connection simply makes it easier than ever to communicate with customers and target your marketing effectively.

 Steve Angello at Amaze Festival.
 Photo: Wilhelm "Wille" Eriksson.